When executed thoughtfully, virtual reality (VR) campaigns and trade shows are a match uniquely suited for B2B marketing in the digital age.

 Trade shows are a great showcase for new technologies.
 VR is one such technology that provides an especially powerful visual medium experience that resonates with users long after they have taken off the headset.
 Looking for a way to connect with millennials and Generation Z?
 VR might be the ticket.
 Together, VR and trade shows are a sum greater than their parts.

 Showcasing VR experiences at trade shows can be an extremely effective way to supercharge your sales funnel.
-Several DeanHouston clients added VR experiences to their trade show exhibits in 2017.
+Several DeanHouston clients added VR experiences to their trade show exhibits.
 Let’s look at how the addition of VR paid off for three of them.

 Seeing Things in a New Way, from the Ground Up

 Gas station equipment distributor Source North America utilized VR at the PEI Convention in Chicago to educate visitors about underground fueling infrastructure.
 Source recognized that, unless you are a contractor who installs fueling systems, you are unlikely to see fueling infrastructure with your own eyes because the equipment is underground.
 Without the ability to see how tanks, piping and other fueling components interconnect, understanding how the equipment performs as a holistic system can be difficult.
 Source’s VR experience enabled participants to explore the underground equipment and see how the components work together.
 The initiative is a natural extension of Source’s customer-first approach and commitment to providing solutions to their challenges.

 The payoff?: The 3D immersion experience that DeanHouston created for Source not only increased booth traffic by an estimated 25 to 33 percent, it significantly increased the amount of time visitors stayed at the booth (10 to 15 minutes, versus 2 to 3 minutes).
 And many of the people who tried the VR experience returned later with an associate.

 Leading the Way in Fueling (and Marketing) Innovation